Articles by The Professional Trustee Team

 I also need to make a disclosure at this junction.
 My above examples and associated ratios, assume the rental income that would be received, would be equivalent to the rates, insurance, maintenance and mortgage interest that would be incurred.
 In other words, there is no net cash flow going outwards.
 This is not always the case.

 Overall, it's my personal view that a little of everything is a good thing.
-Stash some cash, buy some shares in strong companies and purchase some property, at sharp prices, with the fundamental of real estate in mind.
+Stash some cash, buy some shares in strong companies, and purchase some property at sharp prices, with the fundamentals of real estate in mind.
 That way, all bases are covered.

-Regardless of what vehicle you use to build your wealth, one things for sure – investing takes time and patience.
+Regardless of what vehicle you use to build your wealth, one thing's for sure – investing takes time and patience.
 It involves well thought out goals and strategies and a diligent pursuit of financial objectives.
-It starts however with obtaining great advice and carefully constructing a money plan.
-This is something we can help you with at Gilligan Rowe & Associates.
-We are able to help you evaluate your choices and make your decision.
-We are all things money.
-If you need any assistance, just call us.
-Remember there's only one name in the money game that you need to recall.
-That's GRA.
+It starts with obtaining great advice and carefully constructing a money plan.
+At GRA we can help you with a property plan and setting up the right structures for your investments.

 Until I meet you, I wish you short spendings and long earnings as the Russian Money Barons say.

 I can't think of anything I didn't like about Property School.
 I especially liked listening to Matthew Gilligans examples. - Anon, April 2018